Particular/docs.particular.net/nservicebus/operations/tuning.md

 Examples where concurrency tuning is relevant are

  * Non thread safe code that needs to run sequentially
- * Databases that might deadlock when getting to many concurrent requests
+ * Databases that might deadlock when getting too many concurrent requests

 ## Throttling